Uberspace/paternoster/doc/script_development.md

 ```

 In this case the `auto()`-method-call executes all neccesary steps (become
 root, parse arguments, execute playbook) at once.
-Whether the playbook
-should be executed with root privileges, can be controlled by the `become_root`-
-parameter.
-It is also possible to enforce that only the root user can start
+Which user should ultimately
+execute the script is determined by these three parameters:

+* `become_user`: string; execute as the given user, e.g. `nginx`
+* `become_root`: boolean; execute as root, alias for `become_user='root'`
+* `check_root`: boolean; abort, if the user is not already root

-the script by passing `check_root=True`.
-Note that these parameters are
+Note that these parameters are mutually exclusive.
-exclusive.

 ## Parameters